Lance-Meier/BiciAmor/readme.md

 git push origin master

-git subtree push --prefix=Server <---name of the back end folder, DO NOT PUSH Client
+git subtree push --prefix=Server heroku master <---name of the back end folder, DO NOT PUSH Client

 check for errors by running the app in heroku